Nassirx1/Blood-Sugar-Forecasting/README.md

 # Blood-Sugar-Forecasting
 This project involves predicting blood glucose levels one hour into the future using LSTM and XGBoost models.

+##Note
-#Note The dataset used in this project is not included to maintain confidentiality.
+The dataset used in this project is not included to maintain confidentiality.
 The data was collected from my personal 780G insulin pump.

-Important Notes:
+##Important Notes
 This experiment is for personal training purposes only and does not provide medical advice.
 The used files include:
 Sensor data from the pump.
 Insulin dosage data.
 These files were merged based on timestamps.

 Data Preprocessing:
 A 5-minute interval exists between each glucose reading.
 All records where the sensor was inactive or where the time interval between readings exceeded 5 minutes were removed.